-At the heart of the CV G058 tire is a new CV2 tread compound, designed to optimize the evacuation of water even in heavy rain and on super-slick roads.
+At the heart of the CV, G058 tire is a new CV2 tread compound designed to optimize water evacuation even in heavy rain and on super-slick roads.
 The obvious benefit of that is better road grip when surfaces are wet or even soaked.
 The tire’s performance is helped in that regard by distinctive exterior tread blocks.

 In a nutshell, the tire tread consists of three circumferential grooves that can handle larger amounts of water and direct that away from the portion of the tire in contact with the road.
 Hydroplaning thus becomes far less of an issue.
-In addition, there are many sipes dividing the treads into small sections, which not only helps increase grip on wet pavement but also improves performance on snow – which is relevant to those areas of Canada in which all-seasons can be used in the cold months of the year.
-Take note, however, that the Geolandar CV G058 is definitely an all-seasons tires, NOT rated for winter use in areas where motorists are required to fit their vehicle with tires carrying the mountain logo.
+In addition, there are many sipes dividing the treads into small sections, which not only helps increase grip on wet pavement but also improves performance on snow – which is relevant to those areas of Canada where all seasons can be used in the cold months of the year.
+However, note that the Geolandar CV G058 is an all-season tire, NOT rated for winter use in areas where motorists must fit their vehicle with tires carrying the mountain logo.

-Yokohama focused as well on creating a design that favours stability on the highway and responsiveness, and also quietens the ride.
+Yokohama also focused on creating a design that favours stability on the highway and responsiveness and quietens the ride.
 Both of those goals were met in part by having a centre tread rib that is nearly unbroken rubber.

 This is also a tire to consider if you intend on keeping your set in use for several years, as Yokohama says the new tread compound and tire design, which creates a wide and flat road-contact point to reduce uneven wear and improve durability, is meant to last; the company gives it a 65,000-mile tread life rating (the Canadian warranty covers 5 years/100,000 km).